codeislight1/Cross-Chain-Token-Recovery-Registry/README.md

 - Result: Funds become accessible through the recovery contract.

 > [!NOTE]
 > Currently, funds stuck on ZKsync cannot be recovered due to differences in contract address derivation.
-However, this may change in the future.

 ## Setup